CBD and Epilepsy

 - Absence seizures May cause a brief loss of awareness and may involve eye-fluttering, minor movements, and staring into space, causing an “absent” look in the eyes.

-FDA Commissioner Scott Gottlieb, M.D., seemed to be enthusiastic about continuing to create new and effective medications derived from CBD, saying “Controlled clinical trials testing the safety and efficacy of a drug, along with careful review through the FDA’s drug approval process, is the most appropriate way to bring marijuana-derived treatments to patients.
-Because of the adequate and well-controlled clinical studies that supported this approval, prescribers can have confidence in the drug’s uniform strength and consistent delivery that supports appropriate dosing needed for treating patients with these complex and serious epilepsy syndromes.
-We’ll continue to support rigorous scientific research on the potential medical uses of marijuana-derived products and work with product developers who are interested in bringing patients safe and effective, high-quality products.”
+FDA Commissioner Scott Gottlieb, M.D., seemed to be enthusiastic about continuing to create new and effective medications derived from CBD, saying “Controlled clinical trials testing the safety and efficacy of a drug, along with careful review through the FDA’s drug approval process, is the most appropriate way to bring legal traditional “Cannabis: treatments to patients.
+Because of the adequate and well-controlled clinical studies that supported this approval, prescribers can have confidence in the drug’s uniform strength and consistent delivery that supports the appropriate dosing needed for treating patients with these complex and serious epilepsy syndromes.
+We’ll continue to support rigorous scientific research on the potential medical uses of legal hemp-derived Cabbanis products and work with product developers who are interested in bringing patients safe and effective, high-quality products.”

 FDA approval of the medication Epidolax paved the way for the legalization of CBD, and the impressive results helped remove some of the stigmas that surround medications and treatments derived from cannabis.
 Research is still in the early stages, delayed by legal and financial hurdles, but the early scientific evidence and anecdotal reports are very promising.